-Landforms are features on the Earth’s surface that make up the terrain such as mountains, valleys, plains or plateaux.
-They also include coastal features such as peninsulas or bays and underwater features such as ocean basins and mid-ocean ridges.
+Landforms are features on the Earth’s surface that make up the terrain, such as mountains, valleys, plains or plateaux.
+They also include coastal features, such as peninsulas or bays, and underwater features, such as ocean basins and mid-ocean ridges.

-Landforms are categorised by their physical attributes such as elevation, orientation, slope, rock exposure and soil type and can also be organised by the processes that create them.
+They can also be organised by the processes that create them.
 Here are some examples of landforms and the different ways they can be created.

 A peninsula is a type of coastal landform.
 It is a piece of land almost entirely surrounded by water but connected to the mainland on one side.